 Q: Is it possible to sell wholesale when most of my pieces are limited edition and OOAK?
 It depends on the store and how big of a market reach you are attempting.
 Even if you offer limited edition or small batches and want to approach small independent stores, you still will need to present a cohesive collection of replicable pieces if you truly want to expand.
 A well thought out collection gives the store an opportunity to select what they feel is the best fit for their market - and this often varies by location.
 One of a kind pieces should show some relationship to the existing collection and not be outliers.
 Building a collection as well as a wholesale business takes time and proper steps to develop.
 Every artist needs to focus and plan accordingly on what is realistic, and find a balance without stretching themselves too thin, or from caving to market pressure to design what fits for a store vs what is their true identity.
 You can never be all things to all people, so do not let the temptation of making drastic changes affect you, rather, first develop a well thought out collection and present it properly, with professional marketing and business materials and with full confidence.
 Never go out into the marketplace without these key essentials.

 Q:There is a sea of social media services that allegedly help engage organic followers, but turn out to be gimmicks.
 What, in your opinion, is the best way to authentically boost and keep potential clients engaged on social media?
 Why do people spend time on social media?
 To be entertained and inspired or to be the entertainer and the inspirer.
 First and foremost, your content has to be compelling and will make someone stop and look.
 Your presence on social media defines your brand.
 Are you posting for posting sake?
 Or is the content itself engaging?
 You can ask questions, offer choices (what is your favorite, what do you like) - give a potential customer a reason to engage, and make sure you respond in a timely fashion.
 Be interested and well as interesting.
 Be consistent.
 Do you post regularly or just when you can?
 You can’t expect good results without consistent effort.
 If your time is limited, then schedule a time when you can post and interact - and stick to it regularly.
 If you are building a brand, try not to focus too much on posts that mix personal with your design.
 A bit is OK here and there, (especially if that relates to your design - for example, travel, nature, outings or spotting of your jewelry) but if its customers you want, focus on your business.
 You can always create a separate personal page for friends and family.
 Paid services for followers will result in numbers, not necessarily people truly interested in you.
 Eventually they will fall off, since they are not really “organic”.
 They are a waste of money, and some use inauthentic tactics (such as follow/unfollow) to grow followings, even though as marketers they insist this is the only way to grow big numbers.
 This technique is a bridge burner - especially for businesses.
 When you start to realize who is doing it, it will taint your perception and realize the lack of authenticity is sadly rampant.
 While everyone is “numbers focused” try to shift your thinking to focus on quality people vs large numbers of followers.
 Over time with great content and engagement, you will connect with people who you can genuinely interact with.
 You can also seek out like minded people by searching hashtags and engaging with new people by commenting on their profiles.
 Always keep your interaction sincere.
 It's a time consuming process, but remember, those with genuinely big followings all started at zero, and they take time to build.
 The exact algorithms of social media platforms are not known to the public.
 Therefore, no marketing “expert” can tell you exactly how to fully understand them.
 The one known driver, however is engagement.
 The more engagement on your posts, the more you will be seen.
 Don’t fall into the perceived illusion that accounts with huge numbers are authentic.
 Unfortunately, many are not.
 They are used to make the average person believe they have clout, social stature or influence.
 Don’t fall into this trap.
 Anyone can buy followers and likes.
 Your focus should be on steady and consistent growth.
-We’ll cover more on this topic and how to avoid the pitfalls and spot unsavory social media tactics in an upcoming feature.

 Q: What is you best overall advice for success in a crowded marketplace?
 Stop comparing yourself to other designers.
 Do focus on the elements you admire and see how you can incorporate that into what you are doing.
 Don't copy!
 In order to stand out in a crowd you have to be able to tap into your own uniqueness and find a way to translate that with the way you present and market your line and what you design.
 Trends are tricky and can be costly.
 If you deviate from your core creativity you will always come across as some deritivite of something else.
 If your “inspiration” comes from something already in existence or someone else, you will always be looking for what you can extract vs what you can create.
 Tap into your own uniqueness and be able to translate that into product and communicate and brand effectively.
 Should you be seeking design advice from other designers?
 In a competitive minded world, even your good friends may not be truthful or be the best judge in this regard.
 If you really are open to feedback, you need to be open to criticism and honesty.
 It's always best to get feedback from a trusted mentor or from your customers.
 Speaking of copying - an area that I am seeing many designers lack understanding of is copyright, trademarking and registered trademarking when it comes to their own branding, designs, namesake and tag lines.
-What's important to know and how to protect your own designs from copycats and what you should or should not consider when dealing with copyright, trademarking, registering or publicly stating on your website or in marketing materials will be covered in a future exclusive feature.

 Q: If you could name only one characteristic for success, what would it be?
 Confidence !
 In a creative and emotive business, it's very easy to project insecurities, fears and emotions.
 In all fields, people who are confident excude this quality from within.
 Many people can learn technical skills.
 Attitudes are often difficult to mold or shape.
 How can you be more confident when constantly challenged?
 Confidence is a balance between your mental outlook and your emotions.
 Confidence begins by focusing on the positive and also by remaining realistic.
 Confidence does not mean arrogance or a sense that you are better or more knowledgeable than someone else.
 It means you feel good in your own skin and you come across as being knowledgeable, thoughtful, authentic, considerate and someone others want to emulate, and feel good in their presence.
 Confidence is a great influencer, and being an influencer sometimes is more powerful than being all-knowing or technically book learned or skilled.
 Not all supposed “smart” people exude confidence.
 They exude “smartness”.
 Confidence and a positive attitude is highly contagious, so remember that attitude is everything.
-I have some recommendations for how to break through the fear barrier and be more confident in our exclusive feature.

 Q: What is your best overall advice or best business practice or life lesson?
 Don’t spread negativity, ill will and don’t gossip about others.
 Not every situation, person or encounter is going to work for you - that’s just life.
 Don’t allow your disappointments to become toxic attacks against others.
 Unless you have been financially damaged through theft, or have had your reputation harmed, learn from an experience and move on.
 Learn to be accountable for your own actions.
 If you’ve made a mistake, acknowledge it.
 Don’t burn bridges.
 You never know where someone will be in 5 years, 10 years or beyond.
 Keep your communications professional.
 Choose your words and actions carefully and know that all successful relationships - business or personal - require balance, and most of all they require respect, diplomacy and reciprocity.